Award-winning design studio, Inhouse, has completed the interior of a privately-owned manor house in Franschhoek in the picturesque Cape Winelands.

 A dilapidated farmhouse is renovated and restored using indigenous materials found in the surrounding areas, and decorated to create a cosy home full of personality.

 After finding fame way back in 2010 with her quirky knit stools, Claire-Anne now lives and works in London producing textiles for furniture, space and suppliers.
-Claire-anne loves to experiment with textiles, material properties and techniques using a sculptural approach to her work.

 All it takes is three pieces of pine to make up this table without nails or fasteners.
 Assemble and dismantle in an instant and adjust the design to suit your requirements.